Sylvain-Barde/begrs/README.md

 **Notes**
 - If the normalisation option was picked when the training data was set, the empirical data will also be normalised in the same way when it is set.
-- Always set the empirical data **after** completing the training or after loading a previosuly trained surrogate model.
+- Always set the empirical data **after** completing the training or after loading a previously trained surrogate model.
 This is because setting the empirical data switches the surrogate model from training mode into evaluation mode.
 - If a surrogate model is saved after running `setTestingData`, the attributes relating to the empirical data will **not** be saved.
 This is done because `setTestingData` not only loads empirical data and switches to evaluation model, but also pre-computes fixed likelihood attributes to gain time.
 Saving only the training attributes ensure that saved surrogate models are always loaded in a 'clean' state and can be re-used on different empirical datasets.

 #### Specifying the log posterior.

 Before being able to run a Bayesian estimation, the posterior needs to be defined.
 Furthermore, as explained in the paper, BEGRS necessitates a minimal prior that restricts the posterior to the parameter bounds.
 It is left up to the user to write a function for the posterior, so that they can integrate a more informative prior if needed.

 The most basic case is one where the only the minimal soft prior is required.
-Given an arbitrary paramete vector `sample`, the log posterior is given by:
+Given an arbitrary parameter vector `sample`, the log posterior is given by:

 ```python
 def logPosterior(sample):